Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

+Note that the input graph may contain negative-weight cycles reachable from the root, as the program is designed to detect them.
 The program first creates a \emph{counter} node labelled with the integer $n-1$, where $n$ is the number of nodes in the input graph.
 The node is marked green, a mark unique to that node to allow for fast, constant-time access.
 The rule \texttt{set\_counter} initialises this process by creating a green node labelled $0$ and marking the root node blue to indicate it has been counted.
 The rule also unroots the node, creates a dashed edge from the counter to store the location of the original root, and appends the value $0$ to the previously rooted node's label to denote that its distance to itself is $0$.

 The rule \texttt{count} is then applied iteratively to increment the counter for each grey node in the graph.
 As nodes are counted, they are marked blue to prevent duplicate counting.
 Additionally, the rule appends the string \texttt{f} to each node's label.
 Here, \texttt{f} serves as a representation of infinity, in practice commonly represented by a large positive integer in Bellman-Ford implementations, but is implemented as a string to avoid dependency on the integer size limitations of the GP\,2 compiler.
 Define $l(v)$ as the value appended to the list label of node $v$ by \texttt{set\_counter} or \texttt{count}.